adinin/rate-instructor/README.md

 ## Building on AWS
 All the work - now we get the payoff

 ```javascript,linenums=true
     $osxterm: docker-compose up -d
 ```
-Check Public DNS (from AWS)
+Check Public DNS (from AWS) - in my case it is: ec2-52-90-103-202.compute-1.amazonaws.com
-    ec2-52-90-103-202.compute-1.amazonaws.com

 ## Add data to our DB
 ### Get into our OS on Docker